Man charged after filming woman in shower, police say

 Paul Cotugno, 31, entered the woman’s backyard in Valley Stream shortly after 10 p.m. and used a chair to look into her bathroom window, police said.
 The woman, 25, screamed and Cotugno fled on foot.
 He was found a few minutes later and taken into custody, police said.

 Cotugno was charged with second-degree unlawful surveillance and two counts of third-degree criminal trespass.
-He was expected to be arraigned Sunday morning at First District Court in Hempstead.
+He was released on an appearance ticket and is scheduled to return to First District Court in Hempstead on Jan.
+23, police said.

 Comments